Surprise: The rainfly is a tight-

 The diagram below shows the shelter as if you could see through the rainfly.
 The rain gutters collect not all but about ¾ of flysheet stormwater runoff and direct it away from the shelter.
 Two downtubes on high sides of the shelter send runoff sideways.
 Ground stormwater runoff is shown flowing toward the lower left corner in this diagram.
 The downtubes are detachable and may easily be clipped to whichever corner where they're needed.

-An emergency ground gouge is a tiny (1 in. deep) trench one scratches in the earth using a stick.
-It's out of bounds in leave-
+The emergency ground gouge is a tiny (1 in. deep) trench that one scratches in the earth using a stick.
+It's generally out of bounds in leave-